spacive/mercury-player/README.md

 ## How to run:

 python3 run.py
-Optionally, add run.py to your PATH (maybe not
+Optionally, add run.py to your PATH (You're on your own for that one)

 ### Prerequisites